 The Strawberry Layer

 The second layer is strawberry jello combined with Apple Pucker.

-Make sure that it has cooled 15 or 20 minutes before putting it on top of the pudding layer or you’ll end up with a pudding-jello mix rather than layers.
+Let the jello cool for 15 or 20 minutes before spooning it on top of the pudding layer or you’ll end up with a pudding-jello mix rather than layers.

 Also, the pudding layer is pretty soft so you can’t just pour the jello in from the bowl.
 Doing that will create a big hole in the pudding layer.
 Use a gravy ladle or cupcake scoop to spoon the jello onto the top of the pudding.